 This chapter describes the key results of the analysis of the survey data gathered through online questionnaires.
-An invitation to participate in the survey had been sent to roughly 1000 principal investigators who were selected based on an informed sampling of the same number of research projects funded by the SNSF.
-The response rate amounted to 36 %, with female and male respondents, as well as researchers from all three scientific domains, being fairly representative of the sample.
+An invitation to participate in the survey had been sent to roughly 1,000 principal investigators who were selected based on an informed sampling of the same number of research projects funded by the SNSF.
+The response rate amounted to 36 % and resulted in a fairly representative sample, balanced by gender and scientific domains.

 This chapter describes the methodology, presents the key results of the statistical analyses, and lastly offers a model to approximate the contribution of SNSF-funded projects to social innovation (SI).